-Noise in a bearing can be caused by a number of factors, but almost all are related to vibration.
-Here, Michael Xu engineer of JXTC Bearings, explains how quality, fit and lubricant choice can all impact the level of vibration and noise in a bearing.
+Noise in a bearing is can be caused by a number of factors, but almost all are related to vibration.
+Here, Chris Johnson managing director of miniature bearing supplier SMB Bearings, explains how quality, fit and lubricant choice can all impact the level of vibration and noise in a bearing.

 Noise coming from a bearing is commonly associated with damaged wheel bearings in cars.
 When wheel bearings become damaged, excess noise is probably the easiest way to identify the bearing is broken.
 But, what about bearings in other applications?

 Bearing rings and balls are not perfectly round.
 Even after extensive fine grinding and polishing, the balls and raceways are never perfectly smooth.
 These imperfections can cause unwanted vibration, potentially damaging the bearing during its lifespan.

 Usually, there are machining imperfections in the form of rough or uneven surfaces which will cause one ring to move or oscillate radially in relation to the other.
 The amount and speed of this movement contributes to the amount of bearing vibration and bearing noise.